 Ethical Investing Philosophy

-Azzad follows ethical investing criteria based on principles of economic and social justice, avoiding lines of business that cause societal or environmental harm.
+Azzad follows ethical investing criteria based on principles of economic and social justice.

 Combine your values with our expertise to put you on the path to long-term financial success.